ajoberstar/gradle-git-publish/README.md

 ### Configuration

 **NOTE:** In general, there are no default values here.
-The main exception is that the `repoUri` and `referenceRepoUri` will be automatically set if you use the `org.ajoberstar.grgit` plugin to your project's origin repo URI.
+The main exception is that the `repoUri` and `referenceRepoUri` will be automatically set to your project's git repo's origin and root dir, respectively.

 ```groovy
 gitPublish {